tseemann/prokka/README.md

 ###Extract

-Choose somewhere to put it, for example: `/opt`
+Choose somewhere to put it, for example in your home directory (no root access required):

     % cd $HOME
     % tar -zxvf prokka-1.9.tar.gz